Eloy Jiménez Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have a 2.83 team ERA that ranks No. 1 among all league pitching staffs.
+- The Rays' 2.80 team ERA ranks first among all league pitching staffs.

-- The Rays surrender the fewest home runs in baseball (15 total, 0.6 per game).
+- Rays pitchers combine to surrender 17 home runs (0.6 per game), the first-fewest in the league.

-- The Rays will send Eflin (3-0) to the mound for his fourth start of the season.
-He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.
+- Faucher (0-1) takes the mound for the Rays in his fourth start of the season.
+He has a 5.68 ERA in 12 2/3 innings pitched, with 10 strikeouts.

-- In his last time out on Sunday against the Chicago White Sox, the righty tossed five innings, giving up one earned run while surrendering three hits.
+- In his most recent time out on Wednesday, the righty threw two innings against the Houston Astros, giving up one earned run while surrendering one hit.

-- The 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .242 batting average against him.
+- The 27-year-old has put up an ERA of 5.68, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.